Expedition Report Writing – Guidance Notes

 All reports and photographs received on time are entered into the annual competition to recognise the best VR, Cadet and UOTC expedition.

-- As reports will be used by the Trust for publicity purposes, to comply with the Data Protection Act and Copyright Law, you should ensure that individuals featuring in a report are content to be identifiable and that those taking photographs are content for them to be used unless they have assigned copyright to the expedition.
+- As reports will be used by the Trust for publicity purposes, to comply with the Data Protection Acts and Copyright Law, you should ensure that individuals featuring in a report are content to be identifiable, parent/guardian/local authority consent given (if relevant), and that those taking photographs are content for them to be used unless they have assigned copyright to the expedition.
+This will be assumed by The Ulysses Trust, unless advised otherwise.

 - The Trust also welcomes other material for publicity purposes, such as video diaries, journal or other work which may have formed part of the expedition objectives.